dupgit/sauvegarde/docs/API.md

 Waits for a json string containing an array named "data_array".
 This array contains a suite of json strings (at least two) each of them containing "hash", "data" and "size" fields as for /Data.json.

+### /Hash_Array.json

+Waits for a json string containing an array named "hash_list".
+This array contains a suite of json strings that represents hashs of blocks to be transmited to the server.
+The server must answer to the client a json string containing an array named "hash_list" with a suite of hashs that are needed (server's unknown hashs).